-For purposes of this Employee Handbook, the term "part-time employee" will mean an employee who is scheduled on a regular and on-going basis to work less than forty thirty hours or less per week.
+For purposes of this Employee Handbook, the term "part-time employee" will mean an employee who is scheduled on a regular and on-going basis to work less than thirty hours per week.
+Part-time employees working twenty or more hours per week shall be classified as Class B Employees; employees working less than twenty hours per week shall be classified as Class C Employees (Section 805 Medical Insurance).